 One can respect Philippa Boyens for her talent and role in The Lord of the Rings and The Hobbit movies.
 But that doesn’t mean that the signs should be ignored for what is happening with The War of the Rohirrim.
 The direction it has taken is not a promising one.

 However, there is one last red flag and that is the use of memberberries.
-Only recently have Peter Jackson and Fran Walsh have been associated with The War of the Rohirrim who, up until now, were never mentioned.
+Only recently have Peter Jackson and Fran Walsh been associated with The War of the Rohirrim who, up until now, were never mentioned and have not worked on the film.
 But as we are seeing in regards to The Lord of the Rings: The Hunt for Gollum, Jackson’s name is being used to draw interest for these projects.
 In addition, Miranda Otto being the narrator is another lure and the fact this movie is relying on memberberries to sell it could be seen as a bad sign.
 But it is, to be fair, a weak one unless the movie starts to rely on even more such tactics to keep promoting it.

 But we will have to wait for the first trailer and more information to see how all of this unfolds.